 Conclusion: A Future Tied to Connection

 Ultimately, the consequences of International Internet Disruptions go beyond users’ daily frustrations.
 This phenomenon is destroying the country’s economic and social infrastructure at a deep and long-term level.
-Loss of economic opportunities, damage to startups, reduced productivity, limited access to knowledge and information, and cultural and social isolation are just some of these consequences.
-The government and responsible bodies must understand the strategic importance of the internet and change their approach from security-oriented to development-oriented.
-By investing and implementing appropriate policies, they must guarantee stable and high-quality access to the international internet for all citizens and businesses.
+Loss of economic opportunities, harm to startups, reduced productivity, and limited access to information are just a few of the consequences.
+Cultural and social isolation also increases.
+The government and responsible bodies must recognize the internet’s strategic importance.
+They need to shift their approach from security-focused to development-driven.
+By investing wisely and enacting proper policies, they can ensure stable, high-quality internet access for all citizens and businesses.
 Iran’s economic and social future is largely tied to how this vital artery is managed and developed.

 Sources :